lightvector/KataGo/docs/Analysis_Engine.md

    * `moves (list of [player string, location string] tuples)`: Required.
 The moves that were played in the game, in the order they were played.
      * `player` should be `"B"` or `"W"`.
      * `location` should a string like `"C4"` the same as in the [GTP protocol](http://www.lysator.liu.se/~gunnar/gtp/gtp2-spec-draft2/gtp2-spec.html#SECTION000311000000000000000).
 KataGo also supports extended column coordinates locations beyond `"Z"`, such as `"AA"`, `"AB"`, `"AC"`, ...
 Alternatively one can also specify strings like `"(0,13)"` that explicitly give the integer X and Y coordinates.
+     * Leave this array empty if you have an initial position with no move history (do not make up an arbitrary or "fake" order of moves).
    * `initialStones (list of [player string, location string] tuples)`: Optional.
 Specifies stones already on the board at the start of the game.
 For example, these could be handicap stones.
 Or, you could use this to specify a midgame position or whole-board tsumego that does not have a move history.
+     * If you know the real game moves that reached a position, using `moves` is usually preferable, since this ensures correct ko/superko handling, and the neural net may also take into account the history in its move predictions.
    * `initialPlayer (player string)`: Optional.
-Specifies the player to use for analyzing the first turn of the game, which can be useful if there `moves` is an empty list.
+Specifies the player to use for analyzing the first turn (turn 0) of the game, which can be useful if `moves` is an empty list.
    * `rules (string or JSON)`: Required.
 Specify the rules for the game using either a shorthand string or a full JSON object.
      * See the documentation of `kata-get-rules` and `kata-set-rules` in [GTP Extensions](./GTP_Extensions.md) for a description of supported rules.
      * Some older neural net versions of KataGo do not support some rules options.
 If this is the case, then a warning will be issued and the rules will